kstephens/composite_type/README.md

     end
     Array.of(Even) === [ 2, 4, 10 ]

-Composite types create dynamic Modules that redefine the #=== pattern matching operator.
+Composite types create dynamic Modules that define the #=== pattern matching operator.
 Thus composite types can be used in "case when" clauses:

     case h